Alstrasz/entry-auth-tags/README.md

 # Description

-This is a smiple project to pass entry test.
+This is a simple project to pass entry test.
 It provides CRUD for working with User and Tag models.
 Includes local and jwt auth.
 Once user is logged in, he can create, modify or delete tags.
 Tags can be assigned to user and later retrieved at certain endpoints.

 Description can be found at https://github.com/kisilya/test-tasks/tree/main/nodeJS